17 Sneakers That Are More At Home Paired With A Suit Than On The Field

 From the patron saint of cashmere comes these impossibly lightweight runners.
 Inspired by the Italian fashion house’s knitwear, the Brunello Cucinelli Knit Runners lend a sporty feel to tailoring.
 Opt for casual suiting in similarly lightweight fabrics; think linen, cotton, seersucker, and chambray.

-9. Adidas Samba Vegan Shoes
+9. Adidas Gazelle

 10. Salomon XT-6